murray501/Project-Learning-NodeJS-React/README.md

     - get, post, put, del commands are implemented.

-    - to run, client/name.js can be used.
+    - To run, client/name.js can be used.

-    - to test, test/name.test.js can be used.
+ 2. Jest

+    - Test files are implemented using Jest.

+    - Test files are in /test directory.

+ 3. LevelDB

+    - LevelDB is insalled by "npm install level"

+ 4. NextJS and React

+    - To enable Server Side Rendering, NextJS is used.